-2Institute for Geophysics and Meteorology, University of Cologne, Cologne, Germany satellite instruments have footprints of several tens of kilometers (Elsaesser et al., 2017), while active microwave instruments are confined to narrow scan regions, limited vertical resolution and sensitivity.
+Clouds in the planetary boundary layer over oceans have been identified as one of the largest contributors to intermodel spread in climate sensitivity (Sherwood et al., 2014), and more detailed observations are needed for model improvement (Bony et al., 2015).
+Modern satellites provide detailed insights into cloud structures and their microphysical characteristics with almost full coverage of the Earth.
+In contrast to solar and infrared remote sensing, which are mainly limited to thin clouds and cloud top regions, microwave frequencies are especially suited for cloud and precipitation remote sensing, depending on the individual frequencies.
+However, most microwave satellite products are limited in resolution, coverage and sensitivity.
+Passive microwave satellite instruments have footprints of several tens of kilometers (Elsaesser et al., 2017), while active microwave instruments are confined to narrow scan regions, limited vertical resolution and sensitivity.
 For example the Global Precipitation Mission (GPM) 35 GHz radar has a minimum detectable signal of 12 dBZ (Skofronick-Jackson et al., 2013), which is more suited for the detection of heavier precipitation and less so for characterizing shallow convection.
-Therefore, the synergy of airborne active and passive microwave remote sensing has mostly been used for liquid and solid precipitation in the preparation and validation phase of the Global Precipitation Mission (GPM; e.g. Houze et al., 2017; Skofronick-Jackson et al., 2013).
-A better sensitivity with respect to non-precipitating clouds is achieved by the CloudSat radar, which has a minimum detectable signal of about -27 dBZ (Stephens et al., 2002).
+Therefore, the synergy of airborne active and passive microwave remote sensing has mostly been used for liquid and solid precipitation in the preparation and validation phase of the Global Precipitation Mission (e.g., Houze et al., 2017; Skofronick-Jackson et al., 2013).
+A better sensitivity with respect to nonprecipitating clouds is achieved by the CloudSat radar, which has a minimum detectable signal of about -27 dBZ (Stephens et al., 2002).
 However, the vertical pulse resolution of about 500 m becomes problematic for boundary layer clouds.